-Did you accidentally step in a puddle and end up with shoes that look like they belong underwater?
-Don’t panic.
+Did you accidentally step in a puddle and end up with shoes covered with water stains?
+Don’t panic!
 Let the shoes completely dry first.

 Examine the condition after a few hours.
 If it’s still wet, blot the wet area dry with paper towels, constantly moving the towels to sop up as much liquid as possible until it’s dry.